 1 The mechanisms verification requirements are subdivided into analytical and test verification requirements.

-2 The model definition are provided in ECSS-E-HB-10-02.
+2 The model definition is provided in ECSS-E-HB-10-02.

 A verification matrix shall be established by the supplier and provided to the customer for agreement.